 Sadly, that unique sense of excitement is no longer apart of this haunt, which has reverted to a more traditional, linear experience where all guests follow the same path.
 Voodoo – Order of the Serpent is still a detailed, unique environment that makes for a great haunt; it’s just a bit less adventurous than it once was.

-Voodoo, as a haunt, is far more environmental than actor driven.
+Voodoo, as a haunt, is far more environmental than actor driven – and with its alterations to direction of travel, it loses a lot of that gusto in the process.
 Actors are, of course plentiful throughout the experience, but do more to create a heightened sense of atmosphere than individual scares.

 Paranormal Inc. features high flying aerial stunts and scares as guests help investigate a haunted hospital where the patients were tortured for decades by deranged doctors and nurses.
 Demonic spirits of the murdered victims have been detected throughout the mysterious halls, while evil medical staff prowl for new patients to torture.

 Paranormal Inc. is such a weird maze – and sadly not really in a good way.
 The first half is among the best quality Knott’s has ever done – starting with a large scale facade of the Hayden Hills Sanitarium, leading guests to a large lobby for an epic show moment, and then through hallways and rooms of the asylum, chock full of physical effects and convincing projection apparitions.

 Distinct, unique split paths out of the lobby create two completely different experiences and promote a true repeatability of this maze – at least its first half.